AndriousSolutions/mvc_pattern/README.md

 ```
 # Your First Flutter App: startup_namer
 This is the application offered in the website, [Write Your First Flutter App](https://flutter.io/get-started/codelab/),
 when you're first learning Flutter.
+This version has this MVC implementation.
 ### MyApp.dart
 ```dart
 import 'package:flutter/material.dart';